 On April 10, 2014, the FASB issued ASU 2014-08, "Reporting Discontinued Operations and Disclosures of Disposals of Components of an Entity" which amends the definition of a discontinued operation in ASC 205-20 and requires entities to provide additional disclosures about discontinued operations as well as disposal transactions that do not meet the discontinued-operations criteria.
-The FASB issued the ASU to provide more decision-useful information and to make it more difficult for a disposal transaction to qualify as a discontinued operation (since the FASB believes that too many disposal transactions were qualifying as discontinued operations under the old definition).
+The FASB issued the ASU to provide additional information and to make it more difficult for a disposal transaction to qualify as a discontinued operation (since the FASB believes that too many disposal transactions were qualifying as discontinued operations under the old definition).
 Under the previous guidance in ASC 205-20-45-1, the results of operations of a component of an entity were classified as a discontinued operation if all of the following conditions were met:

-• "The component "has been disposed of or is classified as held for sale."

-• "The operations and cash flows of the component have been (or will be) eliminated from the ongoing operations of the entity as a result of the disposal transaction."

-• "The entity will not have any significant continuing involvement in the operations of the component after the disposal transaction."
+- "The component "has been disposed of or is classified as held for sale." - "The operations and cash flows of the component have been (or will be) eliminated from the ongoing operations of the entity as a result of the disposal transaction." - "The entity will not have any significant continuing involvement in the operations of the component after the disposal transaction."

 The new guidance eliminates the second and third criteria above and instead requires discontinued operations treatment for disposals of a component or group of components that represents a strategic shift that has or will have a major impact on an entity's operations or financial results.
 The ASU also expands the scope of ASC 205-20 to disposals of equity method investments and businesses that, upon initial acquisition, qualify as held for sale.
 The ASU is effective prospectively for all disposals (except disposals classified as held for sale before the adoption date) or components initially classified as held for sale in periods beginning on or after December 15, 2014.
-Early adoption is permitted.
-We expect to adopt this standard in fiscal 2015 and do not expect the adoption of this standard to have a material impact on our consolidated financial statements.
+The Company adopted this standard as of January 1, 2015.
+The adoption of this standard did not have a material impact on our consolidated financial statements.

-Accounting Standards Update 2014-15 (Subtopic 205-40)-Presentation of Financial Statements-Going Concern : Disclosure of Uncertainties about an Entity's Ability to Continue as a Going Concern
+Accounting Standards Update 2014-15 (Subtopic 205-40)-Presentation of Financial Statements-Going Concern: Disclosure of Uncertainties about an Entity's Ability to Continue as a Going Concern

 On August 27, 2014, the FASB issued ASU 2014-15, which provides guidance on determining when and how reporting entities must disclose going-concern uncertainties in their financial statements.
-The new standard requires management to perform interim and annual assessments of an entity's ability to continue as a going concern within one year of the date of issuance of the entity's financial statements (or within one year after the date on which the financial statements are available to be issued, when applicable).
+The new standard requires management to perform interim and annual assessments of an entity's ability to continue as a going concern within one year of the date of issuance of the entity's financial statement.
 Further, an entity must provide certain disclosures if there is "substantial doubt about the entity's ability to continue as a going concern."
 The FASB believes that requiring management to perform the assessment will enhance the timeliness, clarity, and consistency of related disclosures and improve convergence with international financial reporting standards ("IFRSs") (which emphasize management's responsibility for performing the going-concern assessment).
 However, the time horizon for the assessment (look-forward period) and the disclosure thresholds under U.S. GAAP and IFRSs will continue to differ.
-The ASU is effective for annual periods ending after December 15, 2016, and interim periods thereafter;

-early adoption is permitted.
+The ASU is effective for annual periods ending after December 15, 2016, and interim periods thereafter; early adoption is permitted.
 We expect to adopt this standard in fiscal 2017.